kevinsullivan/physvm_develop/ros_test_cases/eval/eval.md

 There may potentially be multiple test cases, which reflect my uncertainty on what code snippet is most appropriate as a test case.
 Also, certain projects may have multiple, separated snippets that to be broken into separate test cases.

 Finally, each project has a "short_description.md" and "detailed_description.md", which contain brief vs short paragraph notes on all relevant aspects of the test case, such as an issue link, commit hash, a portion of the erroneous code, a description of the error, a categorization, possibly the location of where an error occurs (where it's applicable or possible to find the error), and a description of changes required in Peirce.

+## How to run test cases

+    For each test case, you'll want to navigate to the test_suite folder.
+You will want to run peirce on either "test_file1.cpp" or "test_file.cpp".
+Completed test cases are included in .vscode/launch.json.
+Uncomment out the test case that you want to run and press f5.
+OR, go to the test file in question and use the plugin on it.